WhileRomeBurns/pygments-vex-lexer/README.md

+# Pygments Vex Lexer
-Pygments Lexer for the Vex language used in Side Effects' Houdini.
-Supports wrangle binding syntax: `v@vel, v[]@colors, @P `
+Pygments Lexer for the Vex language used in Side Effects Houdini.
+Supports wrangle binding syntax: `v@vel, v[]@colors, @P` and backtick strings for expression injection in wrangle snippets.